Farscape: BOOM! Studios

 Farscape returned to the comic form in 2008 through a partnership between The Jim Henson Company and BOOM!
 Studios that fit into established Farscape canon following The Peacekeeper Wars.
 Three 4-issue miniseries (The Beginning of the End of the Beginning, Strange Detractors, and Gone and Back) were published from December 2008 through June 2009 before a monthly Farscape series began in July 2009.
 The ongoing series ran for 24 issues over four story arcs: Tangled Roots (4 issues), Red Sky at Morning (4 issues), Compulsions (4 issues), and The War for the Uncharted Territories (12 issues).

 In addition to the main series, BOOM! also published three 4-issue miniseries between April 2009 and March 2010 under the Farscape: Uncharted Tales title.
 D'Argo's Lament took place during the third season of the television series while D'Argo's Trial and D'Argo's Quest took place between the third and fourth seasons.

 Following the conclusion of Uncharted Tales, BOOM! published an 8-issue miniseries titled Farscape: Scorpius from April 2010 through November 2010 which takes place concurrently with the main comic series and ends with a crossover between the two titles.

 The 4-issue story arc series were published in a hardcover format in 2009.
 Later stories were published in a softcover format in 2011.

+A 25th anniversary one-shot comic was published in August 2024.